-Retailing Africa is a prestigious new business-to-business news site focussing on the retailing and consumer goods industry in South Africa and in Africa.
+Retailing Africa is a prestigious business-to-business news site focusing on the retailing and consumer goods industry in South Africa and in Africa.

 Retailing Africa is unique:

 - Content is journalism and research driven, providing strongly independent, exclusive news, opinion and analysis on one of the fastest growing and rapid developing, sophisticated sectors on the African continent.

 - We focus on retailers, brands and consumer trends across the African continent – the only global publication to do so – including the rise of ecommerce, mcommerce, a rising middle class, an infrastructure boom to aid logistics, rapid adoption of technology, and much more.

 - There has never been a better time to focus on Africa’s retail sector with a journalism-driven retail-focused new media brand – with the Africa Continental Free Trade Agreement (AfCFTA) promising to be a gamechanger on the African continent over the coming new decade, bringing down trade barriers and creating the biggest trading block in the world.

 - Seven of the 10 fastest growing economies in the world are in Africa.
 Retailing Africa intends to tell the story of the burgeoning retail sector in South Africa and Africa, highlighting innovation on the continent and the growing ecommerce eco-system to the rest of the world.

 Founder & Publishing Editor: Louise Burgers (previously Marsland) has over 25 years’ experience in business-to-business and consumer publishing, as an editor, publisher and content strategist, working for South Africa’s leading print and digital B2B brands at the most influential media companies on the continent.